Incubaid/arakoon/docs/unableToStartArakoonServiceDueToDiscrepancyBetweenAlbaAndArakoonVersion.md

 # Unable to start Arakoon service due to discrepancy between Alba and Arakoon version

+Applies to: Eugene-updates & Fargo

 ## 1. Description
 Due to an upgrade of ALBA the Arakoon went down.
 It was impossible to restart the Arakoon.

 Possible error message:
 ```